WRAP-workshop/WRAP-workshop.github.io/cfp.md

 permalink: /cfp/
 ---

-The WRAp workshop is concerned with the use of representative applications.
+The WRAp workshop is concerned with the creation, evaluation and use of representative applications.

 # Workshop Dates
 TBA